The fluid in the connective tissue spaces is called interstitial fluid.

 - Plasma within the blood vessels.

 - Lymph within the lymphatic vessels.

-- Transcellular fluids (cerebrospinal fluid in the brain and spinal cord, synovial fluid in the joints, pleural fluid in the lungs, fluid in the digestive and urinary tracts, etc).
+- Transcellular fluids (cerebrospinal fluid in the brain and spinal cord, synovial fluid in the joints, pleural fluid in the lungs, digestive and urinary tracts, etc.).

 Transcellular fluids are surrounded on both sides by a layer of epithelium (a thin tissue that lines the channels and compartments of the body).